 Apart from being well-written using the second person “you” (more on that later), what do these openings have in common?
 First, let’s look at what distinguishes them.

 The first opening is entirely abstract.
 Though it alludes to emotionally charged dramatic events, it does so in a vacuum, void of setting and time, with the closest thing to action consisting of the narrator’s internal musings on those past events.
 By contrast, the second opening is firmly grounded in setting and scene: we have a time, a place, an event.
 We’re invited into an experience.

 The first opening points to the tale of a grown woman’s emotional unravelling in the face of nearly simultaneous betrayals: her mother’s suicide and her husband’s infidelity; the second points to a different story, that of a young woman’s romantic coming-of-age abroad.

 In content and form, like a striped blazer worn with plaid pants, instead of complementing each other, the two openings clash.
 Even if we assume that both stories belong to the same memoir, shouldn’t their relationship be, if not obvious, somewhat apparent from the start?
 Or might the whole point of juxtaposing them on the first page be to raise in readers minds the tantalizing question, “What do these events have to do with each other?”—a question that, presumably, the memoir will go on to answer?
 For me, however, the arbitrary way in which Opening #1 wanders into Opening #2 negates that possibility.
-So I turn to the book’s title—not made available here to protect the identity of the author and the work—doesn’t offer any clues.)
+(And the book’s title—not made available here to protect the identity of the author and the work—doesn’t offer any clues.)